UU-ER/AdOpT-NET0/joss_submission/paper.md

 integration into an energy system without limiting the scope of the analysis.
 Furthermore, several complexity reduction algorithms can be adopted to deal with infeasible computation times [@gabrielli2018optimal; @weimann2022novel].

+![A possible application of AdOpT-NET0 with a single node studying ethylene production with an electric cracker relying on variable renewable energy sources [adapted from @tiggeloven2023optimization]](./Single_node.svg){width=1400px}

+![A possible application of AdOpT-NET0 with multiple nodes and networks studying the integration of large-scale offshore wind in the North Sea region [adapted from @wiegner2024integration]](./Multiple_nodes.svg){width=1000px}

 The tool was developed to assist researchers and students interested in energy system modeling.
 It combines 5+ years of research and is inspired by a closed-source MATLAB